brandur/sorg/content/fragments/chrome.md

 I'll miss Firefox, but am cautiously hopeful that ambitious projects like Servo will eventually get them their lead back by producing features that are harder to build within the frameworks of existing browsers.
-For now, I'm happy on Chrome overall.
+For now, I'm fairly happy on Chrome.

 [firefox-u2f]: https://bugzilla.mozilla.org/show_bug.cgi?id=1065729
 [marginal-security]: /fragments/marginal-security